foundersandcoders/our-site-v3/src/forms/apply.md

       Our programme is, to this date, still very oversubscribed.
 We understand that people will be justifiably disappointed when they're not selected for an interview given the time and effort you all will have put into the application process.
 However, please know that if your end goal is to become a software developer, then you have not wasted your time and effort in completing our course requirements: joining Founders and Coders is just one of many pathways to becoming a developer.
 ---

-This application is for the London programme starting on March 8 and ending on July 9, 2021.
+This application is for the London programme starting on March 8.

 Applications will close at 23:59 GMT on January 10, 2021.